The Great INJUSTICE

 For every worker from the outside among all of FPGs, there is a global average of 450,000 who don’t identify with Jesus in any way.

-live or work in other, more receptive Unreached People Groups (UPGs), where:
+live or work in other Unreached People Groups (UPGs) that have been more responsive, where:

 - Enough identify with Jesus that following Jesus is a recognized people for their people.